 Schedule a demo with one of our experts or start your free trial now:

 Userlane is similar to Walnut because the tool has only one feature: creating interactive guides that are activated through a link.

 There is a difference, though: you don’t have to recreate a whole new product to be able to record a guide with Userlane.
 Instead, the tool records your steps on the tool while you’re going through the process, and turns it into a guide.

 Still, keep in mind that an interactive tour won’t be enough to achieve better results in demos.

-What makes Userlane better than Walnut?
+What sets Userlane apart from Walnut?

 - Userlane is easier to set up and get going.